Top 5 Nonprofit Payment Processors: Accept Donations Online

 - Donorbox users can only use Stripe or Paypal as their payment processors.
 Note that both Stripe and PayPal have a discount for registered nonprofits.

 - Support occurs via email communication.

-iATS Payments is a payment processor specifically for nonprofits.
+3. iATS PaymentsiATS Payments is a payment processor specifically for nonprofits.
 For over 20 years, iATS Payments has allowed nonprofits to collect online donations securely and efficiently.
+Strengths

 - A major strength of this payment processor is that it can integrate with a variety of other fundraising platforms including top customer relationship management (CRM) software and text-to-give providers.
 This is beneficial if your nonprofit uses other fundraising software because all of your data will be synced in one place.